jjvanzon/Circular-Language-Spec-Plans/out-of-scope/done/2009-08-0-review-by-brother-small-plan-out-of-scope.md

 - First say this:
     - \> [...]
     - \> ‘Code name’ for the whole package of software is Software System.
-    and the whole package of software would be named Collection. (but those names are a secret).
+    and the whole package of software might be named Collection. (but those names are a secret).

 - Specific things to show:
     - Project plans: __(2)__